Buenos Aires Argentina Guide

 Buller: The Beer

-As you will note from Ken’s posting of our over-the-top tasting notes, the best beers at Buller are the refreshing Light Lager, the deceptively alcholic and complex Honey Beer and the coffee-chocolate Dry Stout, with the ‘Cotton Candy’ Oktoberfest not far behind.
-Really the Cream and Indian Pale Ales were nothing special, and did not contain anything like the level of hoppiness that beers in that style should.
+As you will note from Ken’s posting of his over-the-top tasting notes, the best beers at Buller are the refreshing Light Lager, the deceptively alcholic and complex Honey Beer and the coffee-chocolate Dry Stout, with the ‘Cotton Candy’ Oktoberfest not far behind.
+Really the Cream and Indian Pale Ales are nothing to write home about, and did not contain the level of hoppiness that beers in that style should.

 Buller: Recoleta Location, Recoleta Prices